 One way to manage your ballooning anxiety over incomplete tasks is to stop thinking about them — muster up all your strength, even if you are mentally and physically fatigued — and just do them.
 “Get started by taking 10 minutes to begin the endeavor.
 Once started, the progress will likely help you continue until you’re finished,” Hibbs explains.
 Starting is the hardest part, but breaking the errand down into small, doable goals — what we at Thrive call Microsteps — will help the task feel less daunting and more achievable.

-Draw a simple picture (a 4-second drawing is better than a written list) of what you need to do, says Hibbs, noting that a 2014 study demonstrated that sketching reinforces memory and attention.
+Draw a simple picture (a four-second drawing is better than a written list) of what you need to do, says Hibbs, noting that a 2014 study demonstrated that sketching reinforces memory and attention.
 For instance, if you need to re-organize your junk drawer, draw out what you would ideally want it to look like, and what goes where.
 If you’re better able to recall what you need to accomplish, you’ll likely be more inclined to act on it.

 Bring back boredom